nasa/fprime/docs/getting-started.md

 cp fprime/Ref/Makefile fprimt/GpsApp
 ```

-Then update *fprime/GpsApp/Makefile* to set the following line to our deployment name *GpsApp*.
+Then update *fprime/GpsApp/Makefile* to set the following line to our deployment's name *GpsApp*.

 ```
 DEPLOYMENT := GpsApp